-A business overdraft is a revolving line of credit businesses can have access to when they need access to funds.
-For example, you may be waiting on payment from clients for completed projects, but you still need to be able to pay the bills and other ongoing business expenses.
+A business overdraft is a revolving line of credit designed to help businesses when they need access to funds.
+For example, you may be waiting on payment from clients for completed projects, but you still need to pay the bills and other ongoing business expenses.

-A business overdraft can be useful to a wide range of businesses, as it offers the security and confidence that comes with knowing you will have the cash you need to pay suppliers and employees.
+A business overdraft offers security and confidence by making sure you have the cash to pay suppliers and employees.
 It can also be used to expand your business or let you negotiate better terms on purchases by enabling you to afford larger upfront purchases.

 A business overdraft is typically linked to the business transaction account you hold with your financial provider.
-It is a revolving line of credit that offers fast access to funds when you need them.
+It is a revolving line of credit that offers fast access to additional funds in your account when you need them.

 - Secured loan.
-A secured loan requires you to offer an asset as security for the loan, which works to reduce the risk a lender faces by allowing you to access funds.
-By offering something as security, you can usually enjoy access to lower interest rates than on an unsecured loan and may also be able to take advantage of fewer fees.
+A secured loan requires you to offer an asset as security for the loan.
+This reduces the risk a lender faces by allowing you to access funds.
+By offering something as security, you can access lower interest rates and fees.

 - Unsecured loan.
 An unsecured loan does not require you to offer anything as security.
-As a result, you can typically expect higher interest rates and fees than on a secured loan because you pose more of a risk to lenders.
+As a result, you can expect higher interest rates and fees than on a secured loan.

 How do I compare business overdrafts?

 - Secured or unsecured.
-Do you want to offer an asset as security for your loan or not?
+Decide whether you want to offer an asset as security to take advantage of lower rates.

-- Interest rate.
+- Interest rates.
 The lower the interest rate, the less you'll have to pay in interest charges on the amount you spend.
-You can also choose between the security of a fixed rate and the potential savings possibilities a variable rate offers.
+You can also choose between the security of a fixed rate and the savings possibilities of a variable rate.

 - Fees.
-Make sure to look at the fees and charges attached to every competing business overdraft.
-Look for application fees, annual fees and any other ongoing fees.
+Look at the fees and charges attached to every competing business overdraft.
+These include application fees, annual fees and other ongoing fees.

 - Repayment options.
-What repayment options does your business overdraft offer?
-Do you need to stick to a rigid repayment plan or is there any flexibility built in?
+For example, do you need to stick to a rigid repayment plan or is there any flexibility built in?
 Look for an overdraft that lets you tailor repayments to suit your budget.

 - Loan term.
-Some business overdrafts don't feature any minimum or maximum loan term at all, while others will require you to pay the loan off over a period of at least 12 months.
-Make sure to check the term on each business overdraft you are considering.
+Some business overdrafts don't feature any minimum or maximum loan term at all while others require you to pay the loan off over at least 12 months.

 What are the pros and cons?

 - Extra security.
-A business overdraft gives you the peace of mind of knowing you can access funds when you need them.
+A business overdraft gives you peace of mind knowing you can access funds when you need them.

 - Flexible repayments.
-Overdrafts allow you to pay off the amount you can, whenever you can—with no fixed repayment schedule—as long as you stay under an agreed limit on your account.
+Pay off the amount you can, whenever you can with no fixed repayment schedule as long as you stay under an agreed limit on your account.

 - Many uses.
-You can use the funds in your overdraft account for many purposes, ranging from paying suppliers to looking to expand your business.
+You can use the funds in your overdraft account for different purposes, ranging from paying suppliers to expanding your business.